taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ```
 </div>

-In case of ea-nginx file can be: `/etc/nginx/conf.d/modules/ea-nginx-lsapi-module.conf`
+In case of ea-nginx the file can be: `/etc/nginx/conf.d/modules/ea-nginx-lsapi-module.conf`

 Then make sure that the loading of dynamic modules is not omitted in your main nginx configuration (_nginx.conf_).